grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ## Other Languages Than C++

 Most of the architecture files have been developed in C++ over the years.
-Thus they are ready to be used with the C++ backend and the one that generate C++ wrapped modules (like the LLVM, SOUL and Interpreter backends).
+Thus they are ready to be used with the C++ backend and the one that generate C++ wrapped modules (like the LLVM, Cmajor and Interpreter backends).
 For other languages, specific architecture files have to be written.
 Here is the current situation for other backends:

 - the C backend needs additional [CGlue.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/CGlue.h) and [CInterface.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/CInterface.h) files, with the [minimal-c](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal.c) file as a simple console mode example using them
 - the Rust backend can be used with the [minimal-rs](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal.rs) architecture, the more complex JACK [jack.rs](https://github.com/grame-cncm/faust/blob/master-dev/architecture/jack.rs) used in `faust2jackrust` script, or the PortAudio [portaudio.rs](https://github.com/grame-cncm/faust/blob/master-dev/architecture/portaudio.rs) used in `faust2portaudiorust` script